Updated for 2022

 The only other drawback is that Nespresso capsules are some of the most expensive on the market.
 Each capsule costs around 70 to 80 cents.
 But for the consistency, and the flavor that you get from each shot, you’ll know why they charge what they do.

 Some companies have opted for other brands to build machines for their proprietary systems.
 The Gaggia for illy Plus uses the iperEspresso capsules.
-DeLonghi makes the Latissima for Nespresso and Breville produces a machine for the Keurig capsules.
-All of these secondary manufactured machines offer unique features, that are different than the original company’s machines.
+Secondary manufactured machines like these offer unique features that are different from the original company’s machines.

 For example, the Gaggia for illy is a powerhouse, with a Pannarello wand and a simpler set up, laid out more like a super-automatic.
 The simpler design eliminates the portafilter that the Francis Francis machines use, making one less piece to lose, or that you have to clean.

 Not a true single serve, but just as versatile and easy to clean up, ESE pods offer an extra option for those seeking the benefits of a single-serve system.
 Most semi-auto espresso machines offer a different basket or adapter to their machines that make them pod capable.